Skip to main content

 “Aren’t you too confident?”
 His voice sounded hoarse.

 “Aren’t you too?”
 She turned towards him, placing the bottle down and leaning on the writing desk.
 “I mean you have…” Pratap gave in to the strong urge to kiss her, savouring her mouth with his lips.
-She tasted like the cocktail she just had and her soft moan against his lips was all that he needed to get going.
+She tasted like the cocktail she just had, and her soft moan against his lips was all that he needed to get going.
 Ajabdeh’s hands travelled quickly to his white shirt, unbuttoning it as he held her hand and manoeuvred it down to the button of his pants while his other hand undid her clothes.
 She turned, making him lean against the desk as she got down on her knees.
 The sight of her in front of him made Pratap quiver.

 “Stop.
 Slow down.”
 He almost begged.

 “So soon?”
 Ajabdeh asked as he pulled her up by her hair and threw her down on the bed.
 It was his turn.
 Ajabdeh watched him keenly as he seemed to be more raw and rough than he usually was.
 She had a strong urge to ask him why he was in a hurry.
 But then she knew by now that he hated conversations.
 She pulled him down, pinning him to the bed under her and took charge instead, tearing open the protection she found in the pocket of his pants.
-Pratap watched her as his hands hovered on her features making him moan in rhythm to her.
+Pratap watched her as his hands hovered on her features, making him moan in rhythm with her.
 He knew he could not hold much longer.

 Ajabdeh stopped moving and almost froze the moment he whispered her name.
-His lips were close to her ears as she leaned in on him, her hair flowing over the bedspread and her sudden stopping made him take charge as he moaned her name again.
+His lips were close to her ears as she leaned in on him, her hair flowing over the bedspread, and her sudden stopping made him take charge as he moaned her name again.
 She thought she had heard wrong the first time.
 Something stirred in her as her name appeared in his hoarse voice.
 She had never felt this good.
-She looked at him longingly as his eyes locked in hers.
-Was he aware of what he did or did it just happen?
+She looked at him longingly as his eyes locked with hers.
+Was he aware of what he did, or did it just happen?
 Ajabdeh tried hard to decipher the twinkle in his eyes.

 “What’s wrong?”
 Her voice startled him a little.